cagross/react-specials/README.md

 - Increase the number of stores searched by the app.
 - Browse Component: Make fully responsive.
+- Fix price displays bugs in emails sent in Notify Component.

 ## ✍️ Authors <a name = "authors"></a>